oobabooga/text-generation-webui/README.md

 `--notebook`: Launch the webui in notebook mode, where the output is written to the same text box as the input.

 `--chat`: Launch the webui in chat mode.

+`--cpu`: Use the CPU to generate text instead of the GPU.

 ## Presets